 As a rule of thumb when using a starter you always need to feed and replenish it.
 It’s not difficult.
 Think of it this way, what ever you take out, needs to be replaced with equal weights of flour and water.
 So for 1 cup of starter you need to feed back 1 cup flour and 3/4 cup water.
 Why 3/4 cup water?
 Because you need to feed it approximately equal weights of flour and water, not amounts.

-So if you’re making these pancakes you’re going to need 1/4 cup sourdough starter, which means after you take that out of your starter container, mix back in 1/4 cup flour and almost the same amount of water.
-Stir to mix in thoroughly and allow to sit, lightly covered until bubbly and fermented.
-Refrigerate for another sourdough recipe.
+So if you’re making these pancakes you’re going to need 1/2 cup sourdough starter.
+That means after you take that out of your starter container, you’ll be mixing back in a 1/2 cup of the new mixture the next morning to keep it fed and alive.
+Stir to mix in thoroughly and refrigerate for another sourdough recipe.

 So make sourdough pancakes often and keep your starter alive!